giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 This organization keeps the two validation cases separated and also keeps the two computational paths distinct: the OpenSees sampling of the continuous CSF field and the independent continuous baseline.

 ## Interpretation of the validation

-The validation compares two computational paths applied to the same YAML-defined tower models.
+The validation compares two computational paths applied to the same tower cases.

 The first path is the OpenSees sampling of the continuous CSF field.
 The YAML file defines the continuous sectional field, and OpenSees receives a sampled beam-model representation of that field.

 The second path is the independent continuous baseline.
-It reads the same YAML input, reconstructs the required geometry and stiffness distributions, and computes the response by direct integration without using OpenSees and without calling CSF section-sampling APIs.
+It does not read any YAML input file.
+The required tower geometry and stiffness distributions are defined directly in the reference script, and the response is computed by direct integration without using OpenSees and without calling CSF section-sampling APIs.

 The purpose of the comparison is therefore not only to observe convergence with mesh refinement.
-The main point is to verify that the YAML-defined continuous sectional model can be transferred to a structural solver and compared against an independently reconstructed continuous reference.
+The main point is to verify that the CSF-defined continuous sectional model can be transferred to a structural solver and compared against an independent continuous reference.

 Two tower configurations are considered: